Famiitry/Aws-deploy/README.md

-explain me, wht is the next?
+lelelelexplain me, wht is the next?

 pepepepep#Aws-deploy
 Hello world, readme, added new -TcP added wth more addns